jeromeguillaume/kong-plugin-http-call-on-response/README.md

   - Blocking call: if another request comes (and handled by the same worker process handling the synchronous call) the reponse will be delivered once the synchronous call is completed.
 Pay attention to KONG_NGINX_WORKER_PROCESSES: increase its value to decrease the risk of collision, but not avoid it.

 ## Example
-The example included in this repository includes, for demonstration only, both options.
+The example included in this repository includes, for demonstration purpose, both options.
 Please choose one of them.